 Development of interfaces for user-interaction including UI controls (buttons, forms) and underlying hardware controls (key presses, touch screen).
 Basic control of a mobile device using the high-level user interface.
 Use of commands and forms to gain data from the client.
 Use of low-level features to display data to the user.
 Use of key presses to control real-time application.

 Consideration of storage requirements for mobile devices.
 Saving and retrieving local and remote storage.
 Overview of database design.
 Use of remote databases, and how to use server-side databases in an internet application.
-Use of internet-based scripting to generate server-side text for the client.

 4 Location awareness